go-gorm/gorm/README.md

 // FirstOrInit With Attrs
 db.Where(User{Name: "noexisting_user"}).Attrs(User{Age: 20}).FirstOrInit(&user)
 //// user -> select * from users where name = 'noexisting_user';
+//// If no record found, will assign the attrs to user, so user become:
-//// user -> User{Name: "noexisting_user", Age: 20}
+////   User{Name: "noexisting_user", Age: 20}
 db.Where(User{Name: "Jinzhu"}).Attrs(User{Age: 20}).FirstOrInit(&user)
 //// user -> select * from users where name = 'jinzhu';
+//// If found the user, will ingore the attrs:
-//// user -> User{Id: 111, Name: "Jinzhu", Age: 18}
+////   User{Id: 111, Name: "Jinzhu", Age: 18}

-//// Do you notice the difference?
-The value in Attrs won't be used when search,
-//// But is used to initalize the object if no record found
+// FirstOrInit With Assign
+db.Where(User{Name: "noexisting_user"}).Assign(User{Age: 20}).FirstOrInit(&user)
+//// user -> select * from users where name = 'noexisting_user';
+//// If no record found, will assign the value to user, so user become:
+////   User{Name: "noexisting_user", Age: 20} (same as FirstOrInit With Attrs)
+//// user -> User{Name: "noexisting_user", Age: 20}
+db.Where(User{Name: "Jinzhu"}).Assign(User{Age: 20}).FirstOrInit(&user)
+//// user -> select * from users where name = 'jinzhu';
+//// If found the user, will assign the value to user, so user become: (different with FirstOrInit With Attrs)
+////   User{Id: 111, Name: "Jinzhu", Age: 20}

 // FirstOrCreate
 db.FirstOrCreate(&user, User{Name: "noexisting_user"})